zzxwill/odps/intl.en-US/User Guide/MapReduce/Program Example/Join Sample.md

         add jar data\resources\mapreduce-examples.jar -f;
         ```

 3. Run tunnel to import data.

     ```
     tunnel upload data1 mr_Join_src1;
     tunnel upload data2 mr_Join_src2;
     ```

-    The data imported into  the mr\_join\_src1 table is as follows:
+    Import the contents of the maid data as follows:

     ```
      1,hello
      2,odps
     ```

-    The data imported into the mr\_join\_src2 table is as follows:
+    Import the contents of the maid data as follows:

     ```
     1,odps